reeceyang/convex-schema-mermaid/README.md

 npm i convex-schema-mermaid
 ```

-Import the `schemaToMermaid` and pass in your schema:
+Import the `schemaToMermaid` function and pass in your schema:

 ```ts
 import { schemaToMermaid } from "convex-schema-mermaid";